m-murasovs/places-i-ate/README.md

 ## Frontend

-1. Make it possible to find a restaurant from the list (or DB?)
-Search by title?
-2. Make it possible to add a review to a restaurant.
-    - Use the updateRestaurant mutation
-    - I guess we need to have the input as a form.
-    -
-3. Show all visited restaurants in a list
+1. (optional) Save reviews in a separate repo.
+They should be tied to the user and the place.
+So, userId and placeId.
+2. Implement basic visual components
-4. Show all restaurants on a map.
+3. Show all places on a map.
 Visited ones in a different color?
 Maybe a map icon with the logo inside?
+4. Wish list - make some plans!

+4. Future:
+    - Better scraping
+        - scrape eeeeverything - maybe we can set a location for the user and then specify accordingly?